rekhtalabs/UrduOCRDataset/README.md

 The page number and the book (pdf) containing these texts is also available on Rekhta.

-Above texts are in the texts folder, organised by poet/author name.
+Above texts are in the texts folder.
+The mapping of texts to source books in in a json file in sources folder.

+The extracted image of the pages from the specific texts are to be put in the images folder with (same filename as the text file).

 The pdfs/images are in sources folder.
 If the size grows large we will replace them by a drive link.